license-fn/qrcode-file-transfer/README.md

 # qrcode-file-transfer
-A Python library used to transfer files with QR codes.
+A Python package that can be used to transfer files with QR codes.
 Input a file, get QR code images.
 Print, email, or otherwise share your codes.
 Re-input these QR codes, get your original file back.

 # Usage
 This package is directly invokable as a module: